gencay/vscode-chatgpt/README.md

 1. Click on extension icon on your sidebar and hit `Login` button.

-2. A new `Chrome` window will open up redirected to https://chat.openai.com/.
+2. A new browser window (Default is `Chrome` but you may override it with any Chromium-based browser) will open up redirected to https://chat.openai.com/.
 Wait till you see login page, and click on Login on your browser.

 3. Solve captchas if you are prompted and continue.